NSDCF/nsdcf.org/content/programs/scholarships/index.md

 +++

 {{% p class="intro_p" %}}The NSDCF oversees over 33 scholarships to benefit graduating Norwin High School seniors in their quest to achieve higher education at a university, college, or technical school.
-Since 2007, total scholarships have exceeded $993,400.{{% /p %}}<!--more-->
+Since 2007, total scholarships have exceede $1.3 million dollars.{{% /p %}}<!--more-->

 Each scholarship has specific criteria of eligibility for the award and a selection committee that screens the applications and chooses the awardee(s).
+Unless otherwise noted, interested students should contact their guidance counselor for more information, including scholarship applications.